10 Best Foods for Your Teeth

 Incorporating these ten foods into your diet can help to maintain your oral health during holiday festivities.

-Dental Grants of Canada provides up to 30% towards your dental treatment including implants, dentures, braces & cosmetic dentistry.
+The Dental Grants Program provides up to 30% towards your dental treatment including implants, dentures, braces & cosmetic dentistry.
 Apply for your Grant today.